Akshat-Gupta04/wasserstoff-AiInternTask/PRODUCTION.md

 ### 3. Render Deployment (Recommended)

-The application is configured for easy deployment on Render.com using Docker:
+The application is configured for easy deployment on Render.com:

 1. Sign up for a Render account at [render.com](https://render.com)